How to Filter Bot Traffic in Google Analytics

 FAQ

-Does GA4 already filter bots?
+Does Google Analytics already filter bots?

-Will this affect my GA4 data?
+Will this affect my Google Analytics data?

 How often are bot profiles updated?